unicode-org/message-format-wg/spec.md

-# PROPOSED DRAFT: The MessageFormat 2.0 Specification
+# Unicode MessageFormat 2.0

-This document is the incomplete working draft of the MF2 specification.
-It _will_ experience breaking changes, and should not be depended on by anyone for anything.
-For now, there isn't even an expectation for various parts of the spec to be in agreement with each other.
+##### Unofficial Proposal Draft, January 2022
 ---

+## Abstract

+The following is an incomplete working draft of the Unicode MessageFormat 2 specification.

+MessageFormat 2.0 is a localization system designed to be integrated into a variety of user interface systems (graphical, textual, voice, ambient etc.) providing a comperhensive solution for localization of the interface.

+The system is composed of:
+* Data - potentially encoded in one or more syntaxes
+* Resolution Logic - describes extensible behavior and integration with other I18n APIs
+* API - allows for direct formatting as well as binding the system as an input to UI frameworks.

+Together, the system provides complete solution to localization of user interfaces in line with best practices of the Unicode project and well integrated into other Unicode components.

 ## Contents

 The body of the specification is split into the following documents:

-- [META](./spec-meta.md) - How to contribute changes
+- [Meta](./spec-meta.md) - How to contribute changes
 - [Syntax](./spec-syntax.md) - A human-friendly syntax for MessageFormat
 - [Data Model](./spec-data-model.md) - The data model for representing messages and message resources
 - [Formatting Behaviour](./spec-formatting.md) - The expected behaviour of a message formatter